autoint2003/Repo/README.md

 - `main.py` will attempt to download the spaCy model `en_core_web_sm` if it is not installed
 - `scripts/syntax_simplifier.py` uses `stanza`, which may download models on first run
 - `scripts/complexity_evaluation.py` depends on a package imported as `copilot` and an authenticated Copilot setup
+- `scripts/plot_results.py` uses `matplotlib` with the non-interactive `Agg` backend, so it can render PNGs in headless environments

 ## Environment configuration